-- The user should be allowed to select a type of the base product which the user wants to customize.
-In this case the wristbands are a base product.
+- The user should be allowed to select a type of base product which the user wants to customize.
+In this case, the wristbands are a base product.
 The user can select a particular type of band from the available wristbands.

 Choose Band Color

 - The user should be provided with a feature to select the color of the product that has to be customized.
 If the product is available in more than one color the user should be provided with an option to change the various colors of the product.
 So, if a band is available in three colors there should be an option available to change the three colours individually.